unitfactory/api/docs/guidelines.md

 ## Designing properties

+### Ids

+We will always represent ids as string, because we might move to uuid in the future (or obfuscate the existing ids).

 ### Date and time

 For dates, also timezones might be relevant, so whenever this doesn't add to much confusion, using datetimes **with timezone information** is preferred.